n9e/grafana-n9e-datasource/README.md

 ## Configuration

-Add tokens in monapi.yml and use this token as authorization in header. `x-srv-token: xxxxx`
+Add field `tokens` in monapi.yml and use this token as API Key when config n9e datasource.

 ```
 tokens: